AnthonyA28/Winkslides/README.md

-# WInkSlides
+# Inkslides

-This is a fork of `inslides` updated to work on windows.
-I couldn't get the shell command for calling Inscape to create pdfs so this calls a custom batch script which must be placed in the inscape directory.
+This is a fork of `inslides` with some minor modifications because the code in the main repo wasn't working for me (2022-11-08).

- `inkslides` generates a PDF presentation out of an inkscape SVG document.
-The order of slides and visibility of content is determined by the layer structure of the SVG.

 ## Installation